2019 Call for Applications

 Our main focus is visual artists working in experimental fields of art, art-science collaborations and interdisciplinary art projects.
 We also encourage researchers in humanistic and social sciences with an interdisciplinary approach and critical cultural, environmental and political themes to apply.
 Organizations in the fields of art, culture and research are also eligible to apply.

+The apartments function as combined studio/living spaces and are equipped with basic necessities, furniture and tools for you to use.
 Please note that the apartments are not suitable for large-scale sculpturing/painting or other potentially messy work methods.
-It might be possible to arrange separate, “rough” working spaces for such work on a case-by-case basis, but these are unheated spaces and therefore probably not well suited for the winter months.
+It is possible to arrange separate, “rough” working spaces for such work on a case-by-case basis, but these are unheated spaces and therefore only suited for warmer periods.

-Due to the remote location of the island and the quietness of the winter months, the residency programme is more geared towards a solitary retreat.
+Due to the remote location of the island and the quietness of the winter months, the residency programme is often a solitary retreat.
 We are an artist-run organization with limited resources and operate the residency remotely.
-Therefore a certain do-it-yourself attitude is sometimes required.
+Therefore a certain do-it-yourself attitude is required.
 You’ll mostly be there by yourself so the solitude of the winter season might take some getting used to.
-That said, there’s usually some service crew taking care of the island infrastructure, along with the occasional tourists.
+That said, there’s usually a service crew taking care of the island infrastructure, along with the occasional tourists.
 Food and other necessities can be ordered from a shop on the mainland by the ferry or a service boat.
 To get an idea of living conditions on Örö, please read through the island’s official pages and see our Visitor’s Guide.

-After your residency period you are required to write a short report of your experience, with images if applicable.
+We are happy to offer help and advice in practical matters and can arrange meetings, contacts and presentations related to your work.
+After your residency period you are required to write a short report of your experience.
 We may also occasionally wish to interview you.
 If it suits your work, you may also participate in our summer exhibition or other exhibition opportunities we might arrange.